libhal/libhal-__arm_mcu_family__/README.md

 To make your own libhal library:

-1. press the green "Use this Template" button then.
+1. Press the green "Use this Template" button then.
-2. press the "Create a new repository".
+2. Press the "Create a new repository".
 3. Name it `libhal-<insert_platform_name>` and replace `<insert_platform_name>`
    with the name of the device's family.
-For exmaple, if you want to make a library for the MPU series of IMUs then call it `libhal-mpu`.
+For exmaple, if you want to make a library for the stm32f103 which is in the stm32f1 series of MCUs then call it `libhal-stm32f1`.
-4. Choose where to put the repo under,
+4. Choose where to put the repo under.
 5. Go to `settings` > `Pages` > `Build and deployment` > `Source` and set the source to `Github Actions`.
 6. Go to `Pull Requests` and merge the library rename pull request.
 7. Done!

 ## About the libhal-platform template

-The libhal-`__`platform`__` repository is a template for creating platform libraries in the libhal ecosystem.
+The `libhal-__platform__` repository is a template for creating platform libraries in the libhal ecosystem.
 It provides a structured layout and a set of files to help you get started with creating your own platform library.

 ## .github/workflows